Use ESVs in configuration placeholders

 -

-Insert the ESV configuration placeholder into your configuration in the development environment.
+Insert the ESV configuration placeholder into your configuration.
 Refer to Manage configuration placeholders using the API.

 -